Marxism: Sociology

 Marxist sociology, as the study of sociology from a Marxist perspective, is "a form of conflict theory associated with ...
-Marxism's objective of developing a positive (empirical) science of capitalist society as part of the mobilization of a revolutionary working class."
+Marxism's objective of developing a positive (empirical) science of capitalist society as part of the mobilisation of a revolutionary working class."
 The American Sociological Association has a section dedicated to the issues of Marxist sociology that is "interested in examining how insights from Marxist methodology and Marxist analysis can help explain the complex dynamics of modern society."

 Influenced by the thought of Karl Marx, Marxist sociology emerged in the late 19th and early 20th centuries.
-As well as Marx, Max Weber and Émile Durkheim are considered seminal influences in early sociology.
+With Marx, Max Weber and Émile Durkheim are considered seminal influences in early sociology.
 The first Marxist school of sociology was known as Austro-Marxism, of which Carl Grünberg and Antonio Labriola were among its most notable members.
 During the 1940s, the Western Marxist school became accepted within Western academia, subsequently fracturing into several different perspectives, such as the Frankfurt School or critical theory.
-Due to its former state-supported position, there has been a backlash against Marxist thought in post-communist states (see sociology in Poland).
-However, it remains dominant in the sociological research sanctioned and supported by communist states (see sociology in China).
+The legacy of Critical Theory as a major offshoot of Marxism is controversial.
+The common thread linking Marxism and Critical theory is an interest in struggles to dismantle structures of oppression, exclusion, and domination.
+Due to its former state-supported position, there has been a backlash against Marxist thought in post-communist states, such as Poland.
+However, it remains prominent in the sociological research sanctioned and supported by communist states, such as in China.